chuanqisun/htmaa-2025/src/posts/week-08/index.md

 }
 ```

-- Confirmed from serial plotter that the device was outputting data
-- The software supports I2S/PCM protocol, but the decoding was not very useful
+I confirmed from the serial plotter that the device was outputting data.
+The software supports both I2S and PCM protocols, but the decoding was not very useful for analysis purposes.

 ## Making a Wireless Microphone

-- Speech recognition is a key component of my final project.
-I need to leverage this topic's input device topic to deep dive into the making of a wireless microphone.
+Speech recognition is a key component of my final project.
+I leveraged this week's input device topic to deep dive into the making of a wireless microphone, exploring different network protocols and integration approaches.

 ### Networking Test with Sine Wave

-- I started with Phil Schatzmann's examples in the Arduino Audio Tools library.
-- First, I want to stream a basic sine wave over wifi.
-I took Phil's sample code as is, and confirmed that the sound working over wifi.
-- I found that the antenna seems necessary for a stable connection.
-I had success in previous tests without using antenna, but for some reason, antenna became necessary in this setup.
+I started with Phil Schatzmann's examples in the [Arduino Audio Tools library](https://github.com/pschatzmann/arduino-audio-tools).
+My first goal was to stream a basic sine wave over WiFi.
+I took Phil's sample code as is and confirmed that sound was working over WiFi.
+During testing, I found that the antenna seems necessary for a stable connection.
+I had success in previous tests without using an antenna, but for some reason, the antenna became necessary in this setup.

 ```cpp
 /**